 There are many reasons you may want (or need) to buy electronics overseas.
-Maybe your camera died on an ocean dive, maybe someone ripped off your smartphone, or maybe the baggage clerks crushed your laptop in transit.
+Maybe your camera died on an ocean dive, maybe someone stole your smartphone, or maybe the baggage handlers crushed your laptop in transit.

 Or maybe you just need an excuse to buy something new and awesome.
-Here’s the scoop on the pros and cons of buying a new gadget in another country.
+Whatever the reason, here’s the scoop on the pros and cons of buying a new gadget in another country.

 Why You Want to Buy Electronics Overseas

-Ever catch an ad online about a super cool phone that your mobile phone provider at home doesn’t sell?
+Ever see an ad online about a super-cool phone that your cell provider at home doesn’t sell?
 If not, do you like paying less money for stuff?
 Thought so.